- Actress and leftwing activist

 In the mid-1980s, Susan Sarandon and film director Franco Amurri had a relationship that produced a daughter who also has become an actress.

 While on the set of the 1988 film Bull Durham, Sarandon met actor Tim Robbins.
-Although the two never wed, they have remained a couple and had two children together -- the first of which, Jack Henry, they named after Jack Henry Abbott, the convicted murderer whose release from prison was infamously aided by Norman Mailer.
+Although the two never wed, they have remained a couple and had two children together -- the first of which, Jack Henry, they named after Jack Henry Abbott, the convicted murderer and self-proclaimed Communist whose release from prison was infamously aided by Norman Mailer.

 Beginning with the 1970 film Joe, Sarandon has played roles in nearly 100 movie and television productions, including: The Rocky Horror Picture Show; The Witches of Eastwick; Thelma and Louise; The Client; Stepmom; and Moonlight Mile.
 Sarandon won an Oscar for her work in Dead Man Walking, a 1995 Tim Robbins-directed film in which she played a nun who sympathized with a convicted killer on death row.